siddhantladdha/siddhantladdha.github.io/source_markdown/linux.md

 That being said, I choose to call Elementary as **a Nightmare dressed like a daydream.**[^taylor_swift].
 It is awesome, if you never tinker and leave your OS as is, however, once you try to tinker, it will be a restrictive experience.
 In addition to that, stable release distributions never appealed to me as a non-server user.
-Not getting the most updated versions of my favourite programs is a massive turn off for me.
+Not getting the most updated versions of my favourite programs is a massive red flag for me.

 However, if you are a beginner or installing Linux on your parent's laptop, Elementary is the way to go!
 [The Linux Experiment](https://www.youtube.com/channel/UC5UAwBUum7CPN5buc-_N1Fw) makes quite good videos about Elementary OS and it's app ecosystem.